 One of the benefits of Shuqualak is that there is very little traffic.
 The average commute to work is 17.39 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Shuqualak is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Shuqualak does not have a public transit system used by locals to get to and from work.

-The citizens of Shuqualak are slightly less educated than the national average of 21.84% for the average city or town: 15.11% of adults in Shuqualak have a bachelor's degree or advanced degree
+The percentage of adults in Shuqualak with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.11% of adults in Shuqualak have a bachelor's degree or advanced degree.

 The per capita income in Shuqualak in 2022 was $13,096, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $52,384 for a family of four.
 Shuqualak also has one of the higher rates of people living in poverty in the nation, with 66.95% of its population below the federal poverty line.